Foundations of digital inclusion

 NTEN courses run for one week and are offered twice a year.

-Learn about the digital divide in the United States and its impacts on individuals in different communities.
+Learn about digital divides in the United States and its impacts on individuals in different communities.

-Learn the key concepts, terminology, and data sources when researching or planning digital inclusion programs.
+Get familiar with the key concepts, terminology, and data sources you’ll use to research and plan digital inclusion programs.

-Learn how digital inclusion practitioners create and manage programs that address different aspects of the digital divide.
+Learn how digital inclusion practitioners create and manage programs that address different aspects of digital divides.

 Daniel LucioGovernment and Community Affairs Manager

 Daniel Lucio is the Government and Community Affairs Manager for Google Fiber in Austin.
 He was an NTEN Digital Inclusion Fellow from 2015 to 2016.
 At Google Fiber he creates and manages programs, investments and partnerships with nonprofits, local governments, and community stakeholders.
 These programs focus on providing resources to digitally distressed and underserved communities in Austin.
 Daniel also volunteers with a number of nonprofits that focus on social justice, homelessness and environmental conservation.

 In addition to our own Nonprofit Technology Professional Certificate, NTEN is an approved provider for a number of other professional credentials programs.
 This course qualifies for the following credits: